PunGrumpy/Grumpy-wiki/blog/what-is-api.md

 ### Internal APIs

-Intrnal or private.
+Internal or private.
 These APIs are developed by companies to use in their internal system.
 It helps you to enhance the productivity of your teams

 ### Composite APIs